Point Lonsdale Lighthouse

 Description

-The lighthouse was designed by the Victorian Public Works Department and erected by the contractors the Coate Brothers.
-It is of a traditional design consisting of a cylindrical tower and capital, similar to many late nineteenth century Victorian lighthouses, such as the earlier Point Hicks Lighthouse.
-It is built of reinforced concrete and surmounted by a Chance Brothers lantern.
-The original oil lamp of the light was replaced first with an acetylene light and later with an electric light.
+The current lighthouse, completed in 1902, was designed by the Victorian Public Works Department and erected by the contractors Coate Brothers.
+It is of a traditional design consisting of a cylindrical tower and capital, similar to many late-nineteenth-century Victorian lighthouses, such as the earlier Point Hicks Lighthouse.
+It is notable for its early use of reinforced concrete and is surmounted by a Chance Brothers lantern.
+The original oil lighthouse lamp was replaced with an acetylene light and later with an electric light.
 Surrounding its base is the octagonal, two-storey, brick signal station and observation room.
 Halfway up the tower is a cantilevered platform supporting red and green navigation lights.

 History

 The first navigation aid at Point Lonsdale was a signal station erected in 1852.
-In 1856 a red pillar beacon was built.
-In 1863 the original Queenscliff Low Light, a prefabricated wooden structure, was re-erected at Point Lonsdale and painted with distinctive black and red bands.
+In 1856, a red pillar beacon was built.
+In 1863, the original Queenscliff Low Light, a prefabricated wooden structure, was re-erected at Point Lonsdale and painted with distinctive black and red bands.
 It used a temporary light until a permanent light was lit in 1867.
-It was replaced by the current concrete tower in 1902, with the wooden tower dismantled and cut up for firewood in 1912.
+The wooden lighthouse was replaced by the current concrete tower in 1902, and the wooden tower was dismantled and cut up for firewood in 1912.

-Responsibility for the light passed in 1915 from the state of Victoria to Commonwealth control.
-It was handed back in 1934 with the lighthouse classified as a “Harbour Entrance Light” rather than a "Coastal Highway Light".
+In 1915, responsibility for the light passed from the state of Victoria to Commonwealth control.
+It was handed back in 1934, with the lighthouse classified as a “Harbour Entrance Light” rather than a "Coastal Highway Light".
 The signal station and observation room were added to the base of the tower in 1950.
-Although the light was automated in 1999, the signal station continues to be staffed and controls the movements of commercial shipping within designated areas both outside and inside Port Phillip Heads, making it possibly the last staffed lighthouse in Australia.
+Although the light was automated in 1999, the signal station continues to be staffed, and controls the movements of commercial shipping within designated areas both outside and inside Port Phillip Heads, making it possibly the last staffed lighthouse in Australia.

 Heritage values

-It is of historical significance because of its association with the maritime and defence history of the state.
-The lighthouse structures in the precinct show the importance of navigational aids at a time when shipping was vitally important in maintaining trade between Victorian ports and the rest of the world.
+The structure is of historical significance because of its association with the maritime and defence history of the state.
+The lighthouse structures in the precinct show the importance of navigational aids at a time when shipping was vitally important in maintaining trade between Port Phillip and the rest of the world.
 The lighthouse was the first guiding light to the entrance of Port Phillip visible from the sea.
-The defence structures reflect the importance of the defence of Port Phillip and its major cities of Melbourne and Geelong during the two World Wars.
+The defence structures reflect the importance of the defence of Port Phillip and its major cities of Melbourne and Geelong during both World Wars.

 The lighthouse today

-The lighthouse's exterior was restored in 1997 and, in 2002, Heritage Victoria and the Victorian Channels Authority cooperated to restore the interior.
-Celebrations of the structure's centenary were held on 23 March 2002.
-It contains a restored foghorn which is operated in foggy weather, giving a double blast every 30 seconds.
-There is public access to the area around the tower.
-Organised tours of the tower are conducted on Sundays by the Queenscliffe Maritime Museum.
+The exterior of the lighthouse was restored in 1997 and, in 2002, Heritage Victoria and the Victorian Channels Authority cooperated to restore the interior.
+Celebrations marking the centenary of the structure were held on 23 March 2002.
+The restored foghorn is operated in foggy weather, giving a double blast every 30 seconds.
+There is public access to the area around the tower, and organised tours are conducted on Sundays by the Queenscliffe Maritime Museum.
 The marine waters around the lighthouse are protected within the Port Phillip Heads Marine National Park.

 See also